sah1awy/Automation/README.md

-ML Automation using popular libs
+ML Automation using popular Libraries